lisp-docs/cl-language-reference/docs/chap-7/h-g-generic-functions-and-methods/_h-g-g-b-c-sorting-the-applicable-methods-by-precedence-order.md

 To compare the precedence of two methods, their <GlossaryTerm styled={true} term={"parameter specializer"}><i>parameter specializers</i></GlossaryTerm> are examined in order.
-The default examination order is from left to right, but an alternative order may be specified by the :argument-precedence-order option to <ClLinks  term={"defgeneric"}><b>defgeneric</b></ClLinks> or to any of the other operators that specify generic function options.
+The default examination order is from left to right, but an alternative order may be specified by the :argument-precedence-order option to <DictionaryLink  term={"defgeneric"}><b>defgeneric</b></DictionaryLink> or to any of the other operators that specify generic function options.